-- put the asset/company's reputation at risk

-- lose market opportunities and market share

-- · diminish asset/company value; and

-- adversely affect other assets/companies in which the Investment Funds have invested.
+- put the asset/company's reputation at risk; - lose market opportunities and market share; - · diminish asset/company value; and - adversely affect other assets/companies in which the Fund has invested.

 We believe that identifying and managing ESG factors helps us better manage risks, as well as allocate capital towards more attractive investment opportunities.
 Over the long term, we expect returns to be higher, and downside risks lower, by integrating a consideration of ESG factors into the investment process.
 These benefits partly arise from avoiding the poor performance and enterprise failures that can arise from lax governance, and poor environmental and social practices.
-Assessing ESG risks in the investment process is also consistent with the Investment Funds' objectives, and the Trustee's fiduciary duties and responsibilities to members.
+Assessing ESG risks in the investment process is also consistent with the Fund's objectives as a long-term investor, and the Trustee's fiduciary duties and responsibilities to members.